nnnoel/muse-headband-experiment/README.md

 Any OSC data emitting server that's compatible with Muse should be able to work as an alternative to Muse Monitor.

 ### Introduction
 Muse is a brain sensing headband used for measuring brain states in meditation.
-Muse's API provides feedback for muscle movements, absolute band powers (Alpha, Beta, Thetha, etc), raw EEG data, raw FFTs (Fast Fourier Transform), and much more.
+Muse's API provides feedback for muscle movements, absolute band powers (Alpha, Beta, Theta, etc), raw EEG and FFT data (Fast Fourier Transform), and much more.

 ### Purpose
 To gather positive and negative emotional feedback using the Muse API.
-Over web sockets, this web app is designed to graph live stream data and intelligently distinguish positive and negative emotions by emulating a data model described in the [e-Avatar Muse Mood Software](http://www.brainm.com/software/muse/MOOD%20MANUAL.pdf) manual (also included in repo).
+Over web sockets, this web app is designed to graph a live stream data and intelligently distinguish positive and negative emotions by emulating a data model described in the [e-Avatar Muse Mood Software](http://www.brainm.com/software/muse/MOOD%20MANUAL.pdf) manual (also included in repo).

 ### Instructions
 * Match your OSC server to the IP specified from the node server